HomeCleaningServiceMobile/MobileHomeServiceApi/PROJECT_FLOWS.md

 **For Company:**
 ✅ Direct customer relationships and revenue control
 ✅ Scalable business model with employed workforce
-✅ Quality control through employee management
+✅ Quality control through Staff management
 ✅ Comprehensive financial tracking and reporting

 This business model ensures **operational control**, **quality consistency**, and **sustainable growth** for the home service company.